leomotors/leomotors/README.md

 🪟 Love to code in <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">WSL</a>.
 Also Windows Insider (Dev Channel: 26/5 - 29/7, Beta Channel: 30/7 - Today)

-⭐ Please leave a star on my repo if you like it!
+⭐ Feel free to leave a star on my repo if you like it!

 [Click here!](https://www.youtube.com/watch?v=dQw4w9WgXcQ)